-So I read a comment on my Cousin’s wall on FB.
+So I read a comment on my Cousin’s wall on FaceBook.
 It was posted by a Jamaican woman now living in the USA, married to a foreigner and they have two young sons.
 She was waxing nostalgic for her homeland.
 She spoke of growing up in rural Jamaica and she expressed a desire for Jamaica of old and a desire to share her heritage with her sons.
 But she countered that desire with a very real fear of the Jamaica of now.
 She compared us to Syria in terms of violence (gasp!) and immediately I knew that I had to do this post.
 You see, as my cousin correctly stated, I live here and I make it my point of duty to enjoy my homeland as often as I can within the constraints of my budget.
-So this post is in essence, a travel guide, aimed at a young Jamaican now living overseas, eager to recapture the innocence and joy of childhood in Jamaica, and I assuming constrained by a budget.
+So this post is in essence, a travel guide, aimed at both the average Jamaican now living overseas, eager to recapture the innocence and joy of childhood in Jamaica, as well as the adventurous visitor to our island.
 My recommendations are based on my own experiences and are bound by my own very real constraints of budget, security consciousness, keeping kids interested and engaged and an aversion to garbage.

 Do NOT advertise the fact that you live overseas.
 Here’s where a local guide really helps.
 I’ll be available in a few years time 🙂 Until then, all the best!
 Unfortunately, once you are perceived as a foreigner, prices triple and unscrupulous scammers will take advantage.

 Don’t be naive.
 Would you as a tourist in California tour Compton after dark on your own?
 Right.
 Don’t be silly.
 Move as you would in any big city anywhere else in the word.
 We are the Caribbean.
 Not the Garden of Eden.